Rosetta Stone Review: The Truth People Hide About This App

 One of the main complaints I hear from language learning app users is, "But I don't have anyone to speak with!"

-That's because these apps, Rosetta Stone included, promote learning in isolation.
+That's because these language learning apps, Rosetta Stone included, promote learning in isolation.
 They create a bubble where you interact with the app, but not with real people speaking the language.

 What's worse is that they push for short-term gratification.
 They give you a sense that you're learning something and are on to something just because you're able to match words with pictures or repeat some audio snippets.